jekyll/minima/_posts/2023-12-23-raise-consciousness-with-technology.md

 ---
 layout: post
-title: "Let's Raise Human Consciousness with Electrical Technologies"
+title: "How to use electrical technologies to raise human consciousness"
 ---
+TL;DR:

+We want to create the resources, communities, and example implementations that will help accelerate humanity's use of electrical technologies to raise their consciousness.

+Long version:

 %%This document can be read, organized, and written by thinking about it like a tree, where the main idea is presented first (trunk), it is expanded upon/explained through other sentences (branches), which make it easy to come up with actionable ideas (leaves)%%
 Goal
-	To accelerate humanity’s use of electrical technologies to increase their consciousness Why
+	To accelerate humanity's use of electrical technologies to increase their consciousness Why
 		- Because people already want this, but they have been going about it in an indirect manner
 			- Why do we need help when trying to increase consciousness?
 Because there's too much information and not enough guidance.